pjsudharshan/Customer_Behaviour_Analysis_and_Prediction/README.md

-# FreeAgent_miniexploration
+# Customer Behaviour Analysis and Prediction

-This mini-exploration has been carried-out as a part of initial screening process of FreeAgent application.
+This mini-exploration has been carried-out as a part of initial screening of XXXXX application.